segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 ## Merchandising Events

-The Merchandising Events settings allow you to set eVars and events on a per-product basis within the "products" string, and support increment and currency events.
+The Merchandising Events setting allows you to set eVars and events on a per-product basis within the "products" string, and supports increment and currency events.
 This provides robust product string support, which you can read more about [here](https://marketing.adobe.com/resources/help/en_US/sc/implement/products.html).

 The setting operates as follows: